NotTimTam/ruca/README.md

 An open-source, **self-deployable** express API for querying the USDA's Rural-Urban Commuting Area Codes.

+This lightweight API is meant to be customized and deployed on your server infrastructure for your needs.

 For more information on RUCA codes, visit [this site](https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes/documentation/).

 ## Setup